Neurodiversity

 There are many ways to talk about neurodivergent people, and for the most part, these terms have been used interchangeably.
 However, there are some important differences between them that you should know about.

-This inclusive language guide will help you understand the relationship between inclusive language and neurodiversity, what each term means, how they differ, and which ones you can use when talking with a neurodivergent person.
+Our inclusive language guide will help you understand the relationship between inclusive language and neurodiversity.
+We also delve into terminology, how meanings differ in context, and which ones to use when talking with neurodivergent individuals.

 You may notice that, at time of writing, we don’t always adhere to our own guidelines around language.
 It’s a conscious decision we had to make, for one reason.

-That’s because, as a one-man operation, we have to rely on using archaic and sometimes ableist language (even using outdated terms like Asperger’s) to rank for search terms that allow us to educate those visiting our website.
+That’s because, as a one-man operation, we have to reluctantly rely on using archaic and sometimes ableist language with negative connotations.
+We do this to rank for search terms that allow us to educate those visiting our website.
 This is also known as Search Engine Optimization.

-Once we are in a position to promote the site far and wide on social media, our articles will all be edited to conform with the preferred language of inclusivity and diversity.
+Once we are in a position to promote the site far and wide, our articles will all be edited to conform with the preferred terminology of inclusivity and diversity.
 But until then, it’s a necessary compromise we have to make to ensure our articles reach those who can benefit from reading them!

 Thanks for understanding.
 Let’s get into learning more about inclusive language!